Home > About Us

 William C. Carey

 Bill has had a long and rewarding career in the financial services industry.
-He is a 1982 graduate of Bates College and had the privilege of serving for ten years on the Board of Trustees for the college.
+He is a 1982 graduate of Bates College and had the privilege of serving on its Board of Trustees for ten years.
 His wife Scarlett, their three children, and daughter-in-law also attended Bates.
-In addition, Bill is the proud Island School Semester parent of Charlie F06, Maggie S08, and Lilly F13.
-Bill and Scarlett reside in Lincoln, Massachusetts and Kennebunk, Maine.
+In addition, Bill is the proud Island School parent of Charlie (Fall 2006), Maggie (Spring 2008), and Lilly (Fall 2013).
+Bill and Scarlett reside in Lincoln, Massachusetts, and Kennebunk, Maine.

 • Ande Frost